 Pet Owner Liability

-I spend a great deal of time helping people who have been injured due to dog bites, attacks and other issues related to pet ownership.
-This perspective allows me to examine some of the risks associated with pet ownership, discuss the legal extent of dog owner liability, and to point out some of the numerous factors worth considering before deciding to own a pet.
+We spend a great deal of time helping people injured due to dog bites, attacks, and other issues related to pet ownership.
+This perspective allows us to examine some of the risks associated with pet ownership, discuss the legal extent of dog owner liability, and point out numerous factors worth considering before deciding to own a pet.

 Adopt a Friend, Save a Life